IsmailMarmoush/ismailmarmoush.github.io/_posts/2020-12-25-architecture-p03-how-big-microservice-without-pizzas.md

 ---
 > This post is part of architecture/software engineering & craftsmanship series

+> Note: In this article I'm not talking from a DDD perspective a microservice could have multiple modules representing certain bounded contexts, but discussing a microservice as a whole unit.

 First, why would anyone care about a microservice size/complexity? reasons could be [orphaned projects](https://marmoush.com/2019/04/01/architecture-p02-orphaned-projects.html), ending up with being another monolith, or even incidental architecture complexity.